gtianyi/rationalRealtimeSearch-training/README.md

 # ABOUT
 This is a codebase for collecting non-parametric heuristic data error model.
 We run suboptimal search algorithm such as weighted A* and Lsslrta* to collect observed states.
-Then use optimal solver such A*, IDA*(CR) to compute the optimal cost-to-go value.
+Then use optimal solver such as A*, IDA*(CR) (sometime with stronger heuristc) to compute the optimal cost-to-go value.
 In short, we generate histogram for h.
 # TO BUILD.
 ```console
 mkdir ../realtime-nancy